 Item uses these practice principles: Reflective practice, High expectations for every child, Integrated teaching and learning approaches, Partnerships with professionals.

 Item responds to these sub-outcomes: Children become strong in their social, emotional and spiritual wellbeing, Children take increasing responsibility for their own health and physical wellbeing.

-create a program in any type of environment (i.e., the bush, the beach, a park, etc.)
+- create a program in their local environment (such as the bush, the beach or a park)

-develop awareness of foreground First Peoples perspectives in outdoor programs
+- foreground First Peoples perspectives in outdoor programs.

 Option 2: Individual service training package